owlbarn/tutorial/book/case-nst/README.md

   |> get_network
 ```

-That's the first part, and the target is to train this CNN.
+After constructing the image transformation network, let's look at the training process.
+In previous work, when training a image transformation network, normally the output will be compared with the ground-truth image pixel-wisely as the loss value.

-Using pixel level difference as the loss value as in the training of image recognition is not ideal here, since we cannot know what is a "correct" style-transferred image in advanced.
+That is not an ideal approach here since we cannot know what is a "correct" style-transferred image in advanced.
-Instead, the authors are inspired from the NST work.
+Instead, the authors are inspired by the NST work.
-They use the same training process with a pre-trained VGG19 network to compute the loss (they call it the *perceptual loss* against the per-pixel loss).
+They use the same training process with a pre-trained VGG19 network to compute the loss (they call it the *perceptual loss* against the per-pixel loss, since high level perceptual information is contained in this loss).

-We are familiar with this process now: content, style...
+Therefore, we should be familiar with the training process now.
+The output image $x$ from image transformation network is the image to be optimised, the input image itself is content image, and we provide another fixed style image.
+We can then proceed to calculated the final loss by computing the distance between image $x$ with the input with regard to content and the distance with the style images measured by gram matrix from multiple layers.
+All of these are the same as in the NST.
-The only difference is that the back-propagation now update the weights of the image transformation net.
+The only difference is that, where we train for an image before, now we train the weight for image transformation network during back-propagation.

-Note that the whole training process accept only content image, and the network can only be trained for one single style image.
+Note that this process means that we can only train one set of weight for only one style.

-This training phase is one-off.
-More detail on training: the original paper.
+Considering that the artistic styles are relatively fixed compared to the unlimited number fo content image, and the orders of magnitude of computation speed improved, fixing the styles is an acceptable tradeoff.

+Even better, this training phase is one-off.
+We can train the network for once and the reuse it inthe inference phase again and again.
+We refer you to the original paper if you want to know more detail about the training phase.
-We import trained weights from ...,
+In our implementation, we directly convert and import weights from a [TensorFlow implementation](https://github.com/lengstrom/fast-style-transfer).
-Next we will see how to use them.
+Next we will show how to use it to perform fast style transfer.

 ### Running FST

-That's it.
-Given suitable weights, running an inference pass on this DNN is all it takes to get a styled image.
-Like NST, we have wrapped all things up in a [Gist](https://gist.github.com/jzstark/f937ce439c8adcaea23d42753f487299), and provide a simple user interface to users.
+Like NST and image classification, we have wrapped all things up in a [Gist](https://gist.github.com/jzstark/f937ce439c8adcaea23d42753f487299), and provide a simple user interface to users.
 Here is an example:

 ```